RaPaLearning/gita-begin/gita/ramanuja.md

 ## Om namO nArAyanAya

 <a name='omnamonarayanaya'></a>
-_In search of salvation, Ramanuja goes to Goshti Purana in Tirukotti.
+_In search of salvation, Ramanuja goes to Goshti Purna in Tirukotti.
 There, Goshti Purna tells him that the path to salvation is `ॐ नमो नारायणाय` `[Om namO nArAyanAya]`.
 It is the first mantra of surrender to Lord Narayana.
 He tells Ramanuja to keep this a secret._
 _The next day, Ramanuja goes to the top of the temple and preaches `ॐ नमो नारायणाय` `[Om namO nArAyanAya]` to everyone.
 Seeing this, Gosthi Purna gets angry with Ramanuja.
 Ramanuja says, 'I am ready to be at fault, if a hundred others reach salvation'.
-This impresses Goshti Purana and they hug each other._ _Later, Ramanuja writes a commentary on the Brahmasutras named Sribhashya._
+This impresses Goshti Purna and they hug each other._ _Later, Ramanuja writes a commentary on the Brahmasutras named Sribhashya._

 ## Melukote